-PART I.
+> PART I. FEES.

-- 1. In respect of streets- for the layout or construction of a street, for every 100 feet of length or fraction thereof, a fee of 5 shillings. - 2.
-In respect of buildings- - (a) for the erection or reconstruction of a domestic or a public building- - (i) where the cubical content of the building does not exceed 15,000 cubic feet, a fee of 8 shillings for every 1,000 cubic feet or fraction thereof, of the cubical content of the building; - (ii) where the cubical content of the building exceeds 15,000 cubic feet but not 30,000 cubic feet, a fee of 12 shillings for every 1,000 cubic feet or fraction thereof, of the cubical content of the building;
+1. In respect of streets-

+For the layout or construction of a street, for every 100 feet of length or fraction thereof, a fee of 5 shillings.

+2. In respect of buildings-

+(a) for the erection or reconstruction of a domestic or a public building-(i) where the cubical content of the building does not exceed 15,000 cubic feet, a fee of 8 shillings for every 1,000 cubic feet or fraction thereof, of the cubical content of the building;